March 26, 2015 | John Paul Catanzaro

 The Inevitable Truth

-Whether it’s during competition or during training, injuries are bound to happen.
+Whether it’s during competition or training, injuries are bound to happen.
 It’s part of the game.
 If you play with any form of intensity for long enough, you’ll be nursing something eventually.
-Let’s take a look at the top injury in sport and in the gym.
+Let’s take a look at the top injury in sports and in the gym.

 The #1 Athletic Injury

 I’m sure it comes as no surprise that hamstring injuries lead the pack here.
 Any sport that requires running, sprinting, jumping, kicking, and even skating will make you susceptible to a hamstring pull.
 Athletes are afflicted with so many diverse injuries.
 To go through each one would be well beyond the scope of this article series, but since hamstring pulls are quite common, I’ll offer some tips.

 First off, check out the abstract below from a recent review in Sports Medicine by Kenny Guex and Gregoire Millet titled “Conceptual Framework for Strengthening Exercises to Prevent Hamstring Strains.”